Dref360/spectral-metric/README.md

 **Note:** The actual CSG is based on the gradient of the eigenvalues, this is done to overcome issues where the first classes are easy to separate, but not the last ones.

-Please see the paper for more details.
+Please refer to the paper for more details.

+## Support

+For support, please submit an issue!

 # Contributing

-We are open to contributions, simply submit an issue or a pull request.
+We are open to contributions, please submit an issue or a pull request.

 To get yourself a running environment you will need [Poetry](https://python-poetry.org/), our package manager.